What Facebook advice might not tell you about increasing your milk supply

 Well, if you want to breast feed, then you need to put your baby to the breast as soon as possible after birth.
 Yes your milk might come in regardless of whether you do this, but by how much may depend on how much the breasts are stimulated in those first few days.

 Within the first hour is the recommendation if everyone is well enough.
 But if you have had a caesarean, or you or your baby aren’t well enough, then within the first 2 – 6hrs is OK.
-Don’t panic if this can’t be done – just express or feed as soon as you can
+Don’t panic if this can’t be done – just express or feed as soon as you can.

-Some women will make a full supply, or more, even without feeding or expressing this often.
+Some women will make a full supply, or more, without feeding or expressing this often.
 But be warned I have heard of many instances of women having an oversupply for the first 6 to 12 weeks and they think that they only need to feed or express 4 or 5 or 6 times a day, and then their supply drops dramatically – an oversupply in the first 12 weeks is most likely cause by hormones going a bit ‘overboard’, and then if you haven’t been removing milk that often your body starts to think ‘oh, I don’t actually need to be making this much, I’ll stop’.

 Of course there are always exceptions to these ‘rules’ – some people have hormone issues that will prevent them from ever making a full supply of milk, regardless of how many times they feed or express, or how well they drain their breasts.
 Or there are some who can get away with never feeding or expressing that often.

-But before you go spending lots of money on herbs or brewer’s yeast, or blenders to make smoothies, think about how many times you are feeding or expressing, and how well are you draining your breasts.
+But before you go spending lots of money on herbs like fenugreek or brewer’s yeast, or blenders to make smoothies, think about how many times you are feeding or expressing, and how well are you draining your breasts.

 If you have been feeding this often or more, and draining your breasts each time, but you still can’t seem to make enough then think about seeing a lactation consultant – sometimes the oral anatomy of the baby can prevent him/her from draining the breasts, or maybe the breast pump you are using just isn’t strong enough to do the job properly.
 Or maybe you have an underlying hormonal issue that is preventing you from making enough.